rizky-dhani/auto-semicolon/README.md

-# Auto Semicolon Extension
+# Semify Extension

 A VS Code/Codium extension by **da1shiq** that helps you quickly add semicolons at the end of lines with customizable keyboard shortcuts.
-Perfect for PHP, JavaScript, TypeScript, and other semicolon-required languages.
+Perfect for PHP, JavaScript, TypeScript, and other semicolon-heavy languages.

 ## Features